aalbaali/resume/README.md

 ```bash
 docker run --rm -it -v $PWD:/home/latex/simple_tex -w=/home/latex/simple_tex  latex_dev_image
 ```
-Since `make` and `latexmk` are both installed in the Docker container, then it's possible to use the `Makefil` by running
+Since `make` and `latexmk` are both installed in the Docker container, then it's possible to use the `Makefile` by running
 ```bash
 $ make
 ```